 From the early days when Futrell’s top advertiser told him, “You look all right, but damn your paper,” the Washington Daily News grew in circulation, advertising and respect throughout the region.
 His wife, Rachel Fox Futrell, became active in the paper so Futrell could serve the region in a different capacity, as state senator from 1965 to 1971.

 Later, health concerns forced Futrell to enlist his son, Ashley B. “Brownie” Futrell Jr. to help run the business.
 In 1978, after graduating from Duke University, the younger Futrell continued to build on his parents’ success and became publisher of the newspaper while working side by side with the elder Futrell, who continued to write editorials and his popular ‘Puttering around the Pamlico’ column until his death in 2005.

 Under Brownie Futrell’s guidance, the newspaper converted to morning delivery while adding the Sunday edition in September 1991 to capitalize on the success that came with Pulitzer Prize recognition.

 In 2009, the Washington Daily News enjoyed a yearlong celebration honoring its 100-year anniversary by featuring weekly columns from former reporters, editors and employees.

 The Futrells announced the sale of the Washington Daily News in 2010 to Washington Newsmedia LLC, a new company affiliated with Boone Newspapers Inc. In making the announcement, Brownie Futrell said, “I believe the change of ownership will both honor and extend my father’s vision and legacy of the role of our newspaper in the communities we serve.”

 The Washington Daily News covers Beaufort County and surrounding communities.
-It is published five days a week.
+It publishes print editions twice a week, on Wednesday and Saturday.